caltechlibrary/caltechlibrary.github.io/posts/2025/08/11/Opensearch_Description_Document.md

 **Image**
 : This is the image associated with your search.
 Browser may display it when you URL Box/Omnibox is set to search your site.

-## How do I link your Opensearch Description Document to your web page?
+## How do I link your OpenSearch Description Document to your web page?

-If you have an **Opensearch Description Document** available you need to point to it from a web page.
+If you have an **OpenSearch Description Document** available you need to point to it from a web page.
 All you need is a simple link element in the head of the HTML page.
 Here's the link used on the DLD Labs site.

 ~~~html
 <link rel="search" type="application/opensearchdescription+xml" href="https://caltechlibrary.github.io/osd.xml" title="Search DLD Labs">
 ~~~

-In the link we use the "rel", "type", "href" and "title" attributes to connect the page with the Opensearch Description Document (abbr.
+In the link we use the "rel", "type", "href" and "title" attributes to connect the page with the OpenSearch Description Document (abbr.
 OSD).
-Once the OSD docuemnt is linked it can be discovered by the web browser.
+Once the OSD document is linked it can be discovered by the web browser.
 In this case it tells the browser the OSD document can be found at "https://caltechlibrary.github.io/osd.xml".

 ### Trouble shooting OSD

-An important think to remember of the Opensearch Description Document is that it is XML.
-XML, unlink HTML, isn't forgiving.
+An important think to remember of the OpenSearch Description Document is that it is XML.
+XML, unlike HTML, isn't forgiving.
 If you have a mismatched quote or a type in an element name it's not going to work.

 The Mozilla Developer Network maintains excellent documentation on the specification at <https://developer.mozilla.org/en-US/docs/Web/XML/Guides/OpenSearch>.